What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Discussion

 \section{Discussion}

-Across twenty-three belief categories and four information conditions, our results show a consistent pattern: predictive accuracy increases as models receive richer background information about the target individual.
-Performance rises from the blind condition---where predictions reflect broad population priors---through the demographics-only and known beliefs-only (context) conditions, and peaks when both information types are combined.
-This gradient indicates that base LLMs can use added cues to personalize their inferences beyond population averages.
-Yet even in the most informative setting, the absolute accuracy remains moderate.
-From a machine behavior perspective, this pattern suggests that LLMs exhibit structured but bounded forms of social reasoning---responding to contextual cues in ways that resemble human inference, yet rooted in surface-level correlations rather than deeper conceptual understanding.
+Our results show that both demographic attributes and prior expressed beliefs tend to improve predictions over the blind baseline, and combining them yields the best performance in most---but not all---belief categories.
+However, the optimal input condition varies substantially across domains: some categories benefit most from the combined condition, others from context beliefs alone, and still others from demographics alone.
+In several cases, adding a second information source actually degrades performance relative to using one source, suggesting that the relationship between input richness and predictive accuracy is not monotonic.
+From a machine behavior perspective~\cite{rahwan2019machine}, this pattern indicates that LLMs can leverage contextual cues to personalize inferences beyond broad population tendencies, yet even under the richest conditions, absolute accuracy remains moderate.

-The improvement from blind to information-rich settings reflects the different kinds of signals each source provides.
-Demographic attributes supply high-level social priors---statistical cues about how people with similar backgrounds tend to respond to different issues---while prior belief statements offer direct, task-specific evidence of a user's expressed opinions and worldview.
-Prior beliefs therefore anchor predictions in a user's expressed attitudes rather than demographic averages, whereas demographics alone capture only broad group tendencies.
-When both information sources are available, demographics set a population-level baseline that context beliefs refine, yielding a modest gain that varies in size across belief categories.
-A complementary pattern also emerges when we compare aggregation methods.
+Demographic attributes provide high-level social priors---statistical regularities about how people with similar backgrounds tend to reason about different issues.
+Prior belief statements, by contrast, offer direct evidence of a user's expressed attitudes and worldview, anchoring predictions in individual-level patterns rather than group-level tendencies.
+When combined, we expect that demographics establish a population baseline that context beliefs refine.
+However, the magnitude and characteristics of this gain varies considerably across belief domains and are not linear.

-Aggregating model predictions via majority vote improves accuracy relative to averaging scores across models.
-The gains are modest but consistent, suggesting that different models make partially complementary errors and encode demographic and contextual cues with varying emphases.
-These variations plausibly arise from variation in model architecture, training corpora, and alignment procedures, leading each model to emphasize distinct patterns in prompt material.
-This indicates that ensembles improve performance by exploiting model diversity, rather than by distilling some deeper, emergent understanding.